 I became a hippie by mistake.
-A few days before my 19th birthday, a man approached me in the co-operative house where I used to live in Providence, New York, and asked: “Would you like to follow the Grateful Dead?”
+A few days before my 19th birthday, a man approached me in the co-operative house where I used to live in Providence, Rhode Island, and asked: “Would you like to follow the Grateful Dead?”
 “Yes!”
 I answered, having not the slightest clue what or who the Grateful Dead were.
 “Do you know what you’re getting into?”
 My friend Naomi, who was accompanying me on this venture, asked me.
 “No,” I said.
 “But my brother used to listen to the Grateful Dead.
 They have covers with skulls holding roses between

 And that was the way I ended up wounding my way across the U.S. in a rattling Volkswagen van, cutting a straight path from Ohio to Kentucky to Illinois to Berkeley to Eugene, Oregon in a gypsy caravan with four hippies, singing and dancing along with one of the most alternative bands on the planet.
 Never mind that by this time (this was 1992), the Grateful Dead were more mainstream than Bon Jovi.
 Who cared about their record sales when you could stand outside Deer Creek with bare feet waving two fingers up in